mbcovid19updates/mbcovid19updates.github.io/README.md

 #### Wasn't Pfizer 21 days?

-Yes, it used to be 21 days for Pfizer, but with the current backlog of second doses and an effort to simplify / unify the waiting period, Manitoba now recommends 28 days for both Pfizer and Moderna.
+Yes, it used to be 21 days for Pfizer, but in an effort to simplify / unify the waiting period, Manitoba now recommends 28 days for both Pfizer and Moderna.
 For what it's worth, with vaccines, a longer interval typically results in better or slightly better efficacy (rather than hurting it).

 <a name="pfizer"></a>
 ### Where can I find Pfizer?